AlexanderFengler/addmtoolbox/README.md

 # ***addmtoolbox***

-The ***addmtoolbox*** package provides a set of functions that facilitate the process of fitting (attentional) drift diffusion models to epxerimental data.
+The ***addmtoolbox*** package provides a set of functions that facilitate the process of fitting (attentional) drift diffusion models to experimental data.

 The basic drift diffusion process is implemented in a highly optimized ***c++*** function, which is complemented with a host of ***R*** functions that help with *data preparation*, facilitation of *parameter optimization* and *parallelization*.